-This article describes setup of HTML5 server on IIS.
+This article describes setup of HTML server on IIS.

 Click on Hosting Bundle.
 Download it and install it.

-- Unzip this file into c:\inetpub.
-I suppose that there is IIS directory.
+- Unzip this file into your IIS directory, e.g. c:\inetpub.

 - Open IIS Manager

 - Click on Application Pools